shouryaAr/Games/README.md

-Simple games created in python.
+Simple games created with Python.